gordonje/missourian_analytics/README.md

 The Missourian graciously gave us credentials to their Social Flow account, so once logged in, we exported what's called a "messages report" which includes a record for every Facebook and Twitter post by the Missourian's staff from Feb.
 16, 2012 to Feb.
 10, 2015.
 That's 23,131 Facebook and Twitter posts over the course of three years.

-To import this data into Postgres, open your database client (e.g., Navicat), connect to new the database, then [create](https://github.com/gordonje/missourian_analytics/blob/master/create_social_flow.sql) and [load](https://github.com/gordonje/missourian_analytics/blob/master/sql/load_social_flow.sql) social flow data.
+To import the data into Postgres, open your database client (e.g., Navicat), connect to new the database, then [create](https://github.com/gordonje/missourian_analytics/blob/master/create_social_flow.sql) and [load](https://github.com/gordonje/missourian_analytics/blob/master/sql/load_social_flow.sql) social flow data.
 This includes adding a serialized id field as a primary key.

 Now with the data loaded, we can start to extract some additional info: